chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 Files Used in This Example
 ---------------------------

-Both files mentioned below are located in the example's folder (``examples/unresolved-cfd-dem/dense-pneumatic-conveying``).
+all the files mentioned below are located in the example folder (``examples/unresolved-cfd-dem/dense-pneumatic-conveying``).

 - Parameter files for particle generation and settling: ``loading_particles.prm`` and ``settling_particles.prm``
 - Parameter file for CFD-DEM simulation of the pneumatic conveying: ``pneumatic-conveying.prm``